TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 37/Psalms 37.35.md

 ---

-I have seen the wicked in great power, And spreading himself like a green tree in its native soil.
+I have seen the wicked in great power, spreading himself like a green tree in its native soil.